PTSD: National Center for PTSD

 - having a loved one die through homicide or suicide

 Have you ever experienced this kind of event?
 YES / NO

 If no, screen total = 0.
 Please stop here.

 If yes, please answer the questions below:

 In the past month, have you ...

-If you answer "yes" to any three items (items 1 to 5 above), you should talk to a mental health care provider to learn more about PTSD and PTSD treatment.
+If you answer "yes" to any 3 items (items 1 to 5 above), you should talk to a mental health care provider to learn more about PTSD and PTSD treatment.

 It's common to think that your PTSD symptoms will just go away over time.
 But this is unlikely, especially if you've had symptoms for longer than a year.
-Here are some of the reasons why you should seek help.
+Here are some of the reasons why getting help is important.

 Early treatment is better